genesiscommunitysuccess/docs/docs/01_getting-started/01_learn-the-basics/08_key-system-files/01_process.md

 Here is an example of a generated **processes.xml** file for an application that has:

-- a data server
+- a Data Server
-- a request server
+- a Request Server
-- an event handler
+- an Event Handler
-- a consolidator
+- a Consolidator

 ```kotlin
 <processes>